 3. You need less external validation to take action.
 The need is still there.
 You have not transcended it.
 But it is not blocking you the way it used to.
 You moved before you got the confirmation.
 You published before you felt ready.
 You said the thing without waiting for someone to tell you it was okay to say it.
 That is different from where you were, even if it does not feel dramatic.

 4. You are clearer about what you do not want.
 Knowing what you do not want is not the same as being negative or closed off.
 It is the other half of knowing who you are.
-The boundaries getting clearer, the things you stop agreeing to, the situations you decline before they fully unfold, those are signs of a more defined self.
+The boundaries getting clearer is part of stopping the shrinking, the things you stop agreeing to, the situations you decline before they fully unfold, those are signs of a more defined self.
 The edges getting sharper is evidence the shape is becoming more real.

 5. Old relationships feel different without anything dramatic happening.
 You did not argue with anyone.
 Nothing changed on the surface.
 But something shifted in what you are willing to keep tolerating, and the relationship is slowly adjusting around that shift.
+This has nothing to do with comparing yourself to anyone else.
 Growth does this without announcing itself.
 The distance that appears in some relationships and the deepening that appears in others is often growth working on your social world without asking your permission.

 6. You are less afraid of the conversation you have been avoiding.
 Not unafraid.
 Less afraid.
+You stopped waiting for permission to have it.
 That movement, however small, is not nothing.
 The fear shrinking at all means something in you has gotten stronger or clearer or more willing.
 You do not have to have the conversation yet for the change to be real.
 The fact that you could imagine having it when you could not before is a sign.

 7. You are kinder to yourself on the hard days.
 Not because you decided to practice self-compassion as a technique.
 Because somewhere along the way you started to actually believe, even slightly, that you deserve it.
 That belief shift is profound and quiet and most people miss it when it happens to them.
 The day you stop performing self-criticism as a way of staying safe from worse judgment from outside, something real has changed.